Tommy's PregnancyHub

 What sexual positions are best for getting pregnant?

-After you’ve had sex you might also like to place a pillow under your hips to tilt the pelvis and help the sperm to ‘travel’.
+After you’ve had sex you might also like to place a pillow under your hips to tilt your pelvis and help the sperm to swim in the right direction.
+Again, there’s no research to prove it works, but some people say it helped them, and it can’t hurt to try.

-There is no research that proves or disproves either of these suggestions.
-It is completely up to you whether you wish to try these ideas out.
+There is no research that proves or disproves these suggestions.
+It is up to you whether you wish to try these ideas out.

 However, you should make sure that your partner ejaculates fully into your vagina, as this does increase the likelihood of conception.